r160v/flight_predictor/README.md

 ```
 Visit [http://localhost:9999/flights/delays/predict_kafka](http://localhost:9999/flights/delays/predict_kafka) to use the application.
 ## Scenario 3: Start Flight Predictor with docker compose.
 Spark Streaming predictions are written to a Kafka topic and the Flask app consume the predictions from that topic
 In this case, the MakePrediction.scala file has been modified to send the predictions to a Kafka topic ("flight_prediction_response") instead of sending it to MongoDB.
-A Kafka consumer in Flask subscribes to that topic and the page shows the prediction after they are consumed from the topic.
+A Kafka consumer in Flask subscribes to that topic and the page shows the prediction after it is consumed from the topic.
 The "scenario 3" folder includes a Spark and Flask folders to build the images, as well as a "flight_predictor_kf_pred_resp.yml" file to start the scenario.

 ```